-Figure 8-2: Semantic description of the scenario according to the ontology.
+Figure 8-2: Semantic description of the scenario according to the ontology

-Figure 8-2 shows all the instances needed for modelling the semantic annotation and discovery use case, their respective types and their relations (in different colours and styles (e.g. dashed), but without annotations indicating the name of the respective relation) Each sensor will be represented by an AE and all the semantic instances related to the given sensor will be contained in the semantic descriptor.
+Figure 8-2 shows all the instances needed for modelling the semantic annotation and discovery use case, their respective types and their relations (in different colours and styles (e.g. dashed), but without annotations indicating the name of the respective relation).
+Each sensor will be represented by an AE and all the semantic instances related to the given sensor will be contained in the semantic descriptor.
 For example, IndoorTempSensor1 models the sensor, which has a function called TempFunction1, which measures IndoorProperty1, which in turn describes the indoor temperature of House 1.
 In addition there are some datatype properties like the unit of measurement, which are not shown in this figure.

 9 Procedures